Since its release in December 2013, Divi has come a long way and you've surely already read reviews about it.

 - The ability to import all their demos (layouts);

-- And all this for an unlimited number of sites.
+- And all this for an unlimited number of websites.

-You don't have to choose between several formulas that would include a limited number of sites or features as competitors do.
+You don't have to choose between several formulas that would include a limited number of websites or features as competitors do.

 You have all the functionalities on all the websites you want.
 Yes: even your clients' websites.

-I can assure you there aren't many publishers left in the WordPress ecosystem to offer such generous pricings.
+I can assure you there aren't many publishers left in the WordPress ecosystem to offer such generous pricing.

 Get -20% off Divi

 But on top of that, there are permanent discounts for Elegant Themes products!
 This way, you can save up to 20% on your license.